JamesStudd/DiscordBot/README.md

     - Go to the "Auth2" tab
     - Click the "Bot" checkbox under "Scopes"
     - Tick the permissions you want the bot to have
     - Copy the URL and open it, this will give you a list of servers that your bot can join.
+4. Create a `DISCORD_TOKEN_DEV` environment variable when developing, this should be a bot token (refer to the guide above).
+5. Create a  `MONGODB_URI` environment variable with a connection string to a MongoDB.
-4. Run `npm run dev`
+6. Run `npm run dev`

 ## Libraries Used
 - **Canvas**